Emergency Repair Program

 Program Purpose

-To correct, repair, or replace an essential system and/or critical structural problem for low-income homeowners who are elderly (60+) or disabled.
-This is not a comprehensive home renovation program; the aim is to stabilize the homeowner's residence by making essential repairs to make the home more livable.
+To correct, repair, or replace an essential system and/or critical structural problem that poses an immediate danger to life, safety, or health of low-income homeowners who are elderly (60+) or disabled.
+This is not a comprehensive home renovation program; the aim is to stabilize the homeowner's residence by making emergency repairs to insure homeowners can continue to reside safely in their homes .
+If you are a homeowner interested in receiving an ERP grant, please contact your local ERP agency.

 The following repairs are eligible under the Emergency Repair Program:

-• Bathroom modifications and ramps necessary for the homeowner with a physical disability to safely access and use the home for basic life functions
+• Accessibility Improvements: Where necessary for a homeowner with age-related limitations or a physical disability to access and use the home for one or more major life activities.

 The following repairs/purchases are NOT eligible under the Emergency Repair Program: